Saint-John Perse: Secretary-General of the French Foreign Office: 1932–1940

 After Briand's death in 1932, Leger served as the General Secretary (number one civil servant) of the French Foreign Office (Quai d'Orsay) until 1940.
-St. Léger was a protégé of Philippe Berthelot, the long-time Secretary-General all through the 1920s, and when Berthelot was forced to retire in the spring of 1932 due to ill health, St. Léger was his chosen successor.
-Like Briand and Berthelot, St. Léger was in the words of the French historian Marguerite Bastid-Bruguiere a strong believe in international "law and justice" to be enforced by the League of Nations, which he saw as a forum where various international problems could be resolved peacefully via negotiation.
+St. Léger was a protégé of Philippe Berthelot, the long-time secretary-general all through the 1920s, and when Berthelot was forced to retire in the spring of 1932 due to ill health, St. Léger was his chosen successor.
+Like Briand and Berthelot, St. Léger was, in the words of the French historian Marguerite Bastid-Bruguiere, a strong believer in international "law and justice" to be enforced by the League of Nations, which he saw as a forum where various international problems could be resolved peacefully via negotiation.
 Like his mentor Berthelot who also lived in China, St. Léger was a Sinophile and had a strong interest in Chinese culture.
 St. Léger's great hope as secretary-general was to see the Soviet Union and the United States both join the League.
 St. Léger was described by the British historian D.C.
 Watt as the "cold genius" of the Quai d'Orsay, a brilliant diplomat whose intelligence and ruthlessness made him invaluable to successive French foreign ministers over an eight-year period.
-Watt wrote that St. Léger was an excellent diplomat whose talents were negated by the mostly mediocre foreign ministers he served, but that St. Léger promoted a talented cadre of ambassadors that included René Massigli, Charles Corbin, Robert Coulondre, Émile Naggiar and François Charles-Roux.
+Watt wrote that St. Léger was an excellent diplomat whose talents were negated by the mostly mediocre foreign ministers he served, but that St. Léger promoted a talented cadre of ambassadors that included René Massigli, Charles Corbin, Robert Coulondre, Émile Naggiar, and François Charles-Roux.
 The American historian Elizabeth Cameron wrote: "From the start he was no ordinary diplomat.
 He was a poet, and as a poet, lived in a world not much frequented by other diplomats.
 But he was also capable of their world, experienced in many worlds, and not least in the worldly society of the French capital.
 His courtesy was famous, though not always comfortable, and of a kind to put him out of reach.
 Many and most of all the worldly and the ambitious, were made uneasy by his aloofness, the subtleties of his language, and the sinuous progressions of his thought".
 The British historian Julien Jackson described St. Léger as a rather mysterious character whose most important belief was that France could not afford to be estranged from Britain.
 St. Léger had a dark complexion and a popular rumor had it that he was of partially African descent, hence his nickname "le mulâtre du quai d'Orsay" ("the mulatto of the Quai d'Orsay"), which he hated.